Phil Sharpe

 Our Corporate Finance team also advise on structuring, tax clearance and financial due diligence for transaction-related funding, such as acquisitions, buy-outs, EOTs and shareholder restructures.

 Transparency and preparation make a significant difference when negotiating with lenders.
-Management teams should be open about current performance, demonstrate a clear understanding of their forecasts, and provide realistic financial assumptions.
+Management teams should be open about current performance, demonstrate a clear understanding of their forecasts, and provide realistic, detailed financial assumptions.

 Lenders will always stress-test projections, so it’s better to present balanced scenarios rather than overly optimistic ones.
 Sharing recent trading improvements or new opportunities (such as contracts or markets) can also strengthen your case.